Moving to Kuala Lumpur, Malaysia and looking for your new home base?

 The preferred payment method is usually by bank transfer directly to the landlord or property agent.
 When I first rented, I didn’t have a local bank account, and the agent accepted cash payment for the deposits.

 In Malaysia, the landlord should refund your deposits when you move out.
 However, quite a few expats struggle to get their deposits back.
 Check your agreement carefully to make sure it is clear that your deposit should be remitted at the end.
-Avoid issues by making sure you do everything you agree to at the end of your stay, which usually includes a thorough cleaning and A/C maintenance (you can find services for both through this website).
+Avoid issues by making sure you do everything you agree to at the end of your stay, which usually includes a thorough cleaning and A/C maintenance.

 Is discrimination a concern for renters?